mxyzpt1k/advent-of-code/README.md

 ## Day 9: Mirage Maintenance

-A couple of recursive functions later it was best day so far.
+A couple of recursive functions and it was my best day so far.

 ## Day 8: Haunted Wasteland